MicrosoftDocs/azure-docs/articles/storage/blobs/storage-upload-process-images.md

 > * Deploy a Web App to Azure
 > * Interact with the web application

-Advance to part two of the series to learn about using Event Grid to trigger an Azure function to resize an image.
+Proceed to part two of the series to learn about using Event Grid to trigger an Azure function to resize an image.

 > [!div class="nextstepaction"]
 > [Use Event Grid to trigger an Azure Function to resize an uploaded image](../../event-grid/resize-images-on-storage-blob-upload-event.md?toc=%2fazure%2fstorage%2fblobs%2ftoc.json)